Nearshore Races - Sailing Instructions

 7.4 Boats may appeal their rating by writing to the Chairperson of the Ratings Committee outlining the basis for the appeal.

-8.1 While racing all yachts shall carry life-saving equipment conforming to government regulations that apply in the racing area.
+8.1 While racing all yachts shall carry life-saving equipment conforming to government regulations that apply in the racing area, as well as the equipment specified by subsections 9.2, 9.3 and 9.4 of this Rule 9.
 Failure to do so will result in the yacht scoring a DSQ.
-DYC strongly recommends compliance with US Sailing requirements as listed in the US Safety Equipment Requirements (USSER) document under the “US Coastal Category”.
+In addition, DYC strongly recommends compliance with US Sailing requirements as listed in the US Safety Equipment Requirements (USSER) document under the "US Coastal Category".

 9.1 Bermuda Starts will be used for all DYC Nearshore Races and are listed on the Bermuda Start Listing.